Lucid Air review

 It’s understandable if you’ve never heard of Lucid until very recently.
 The California-based startup has been around for more than a decade developing EV battery technology, but it was only in 2016 that it declared its ambition to produce an electric car.
 At the helm is CEO Peter Rawlinson, who was the chief engineer for the Model S, while the Air’s designer was responsible for the latest Mazda MX-5, among others.
 This is far from an inexperienced band of amateurs.

 We’ve confirmed that a right-hand-drive version of the luxury electric saloon will go on sale in the UK at some point, but exactly when that’ll happen has yet to be determined.
-So far, deliveries of the luxury electric saloon have started in the US and Canada, while order books are open for customers in Germany, the Netherlands, Norway and Switzerland.
+However, we’ve managed to get behind the wheel of a left-hand-drive example here on British soil, in order to get a glimpse of what we can expect from this supposed Tesla-toppler.

 The first models in Europe will be the limited-run Dream Edition Performance and Dream Edition Range.
-Both come with a 118kWh battery, 300kW ultra-rapid charging and dual electric motors for all-wheel drive, but as the names suggest, they have their own specialties.
+Both not only sound like an overpriced mattress, but they also come with a 118kWh battery, 300kW ultra-rapid charging and dual electric motors for all-wheel drive.
+Although, as their names suggest, they have their own specialties.

-The Dream Edition Range made headlines after the American EPA (Environmental Protection Agency) recorded an official range of 520 miles in testing – the longest of any production electric car on sale.
+The Dream Edition Range is sure to make headlines when it eventually goes on sale in the UK, as WLTP tests have revealed it boasts a combined range of up to 549 miles – the longest of any production car on sale.
 The only other EV that comes close is the Mercedes EQS, but that can only manage 453 miles before it runs out of juice.
-And that doesn’t mean the Dream Edition R is a slouch; with 933bhp on tap, it accelerates from 0-62mph in 2.9 seconds.
+And that doesn’t mean the Dream Edition R is a slouch; with 933bhp on tap, it accelerates from 0-62mph in 2.9 seconds – faster than a Taycan Turbo.

 The Dream Edition Performance on the other hand spits out 1,096bhp and 1,390Nm of torque from its pair of electric motors for a 0-62mph time of just 2.7 seconds.
 If that’s hard to wrap your head around, that’s because this big luxury saloon is faster to 62mph than Ferrari’s latest supercars.
-It still has a range of 471 miles on the US test cycle, and we expect figures from European testing will be even higher.
+It still has a range of 535 miles on the WLTP test cycle, although a heavy right foot is sure to bring down that figure somewhat.

-There’s no 56-inch wide Hyperscreen here, but the driver does get a gently curved 34-inch 5K panel for the instruments and infotainment – much like the Porsche Taycan.
+Perhaps more impressive, though, is the level of tech on offer.
+There’s no 56-inch wide Hyperscreen here, but the driver does get a gently curved 34-inch 5K panel for the instruments and infotainment – once again, like the Taycan.
 There’s also a row of physical shortcut buttons for essentials like climate control, while the second retractable ‘Pilot Panel’ on the centre console is there if you need to adjust settings.
-The setup works well, offering fast and reliable responses that mean you never miss a function.
+The setup works well, with the plush interior as a whole offering a real sense of occasion.

 Then there's what’s under the striking bodywork.
 The Lucid Air uses a bespoke platform and a 900-volt charging system, making it the first production model capable of charging at more than 300kW.
 Plug the Air into a 350kW ultra-rapid point and you can add up to 300 miles of range in 20 minutes.
 This is one of the few EVs that delivers flexibility when it comes to both range and charging.